7 Uses for Candle Stubs

 3. Candle glue

 Alternatively, you can mix candle wax and dryer lint in cardboard egg cartons.
-It doesn't look very attractive, but it works very well as a fire starter: simply tear off an egg cup and toss it into the fire to help it get going.
+It doesn't look very attractive, but it works very well as a fire starter: simply tear off an egg cup and toss it into the fire to help it get started.

 5. Wax-resist dying